djrut/code-server-demo/README.md

 ## Obtain code-server password

 The first time a new statefulset is provisioned, code-server automatically generates a password and stores this in the config.yaml file.
-This password persists container restarts.
+This password persists container restarts due to the config directory residing on a persistent disk.

 Obtain the password from each environment like this: